League of Legends - Best Settings And Options Guide

 League of Legends does not have many super complicated settings or menus to get used to, but there definitely are some things that you may want to consider tweaking in order to get a better competitive experience.

-Whether you're a complete beginner or an experienced veteran with over a decade of experience under their belt: there might be something new to learn about this game.
-Hopefully this game has helped you tweak your own settings (or find a starting point in case you're new) and we hope you've enjoyed reading it.
+Whether you’re a complete beginner or an experienced veteran with over a decade of experience under their belt: there might be something new to learn about this game.
+Hopefully this guide has helped you tweak your own settings (or find a starting point in case you’re new) and we hope you’ve enjoyed reading it.
 As always we will continuously update this guide to reflect changes to the game or settings, so check back periodically for updates!

 Thanks for reading, and good luck out there.